 OCTA Lead: [NOT AVAILABLE FOR 2020 CALL FOR PROJECTS] OCTA may, at the request of the involved local agencies, act as the lead agency for RTSSP projects.
 If the involved local agencies would like OCTA to implement a project on the signal synchronization network, the local agency shall work cooperatively with OCTA to develop the scope of work and cost elements of the project.
+For example, accounting for OCTA's administrative and project management efforts by incorporating an additional 10 percent of the total project cost when calculating the Cost Benefit of the project.
 The lead local agency shall contact OCTA with a written request at least four weeks prior to deadline for submittal of the project grant application.
+Applications must be prepared by a designated local agency acting in a lead capacity during grant preparation.
 Projects nominated for OCTA lead shall be discussed at the Traffic Forum.
 Applications must include a complete photographic field review (as outlined above) when submitted.
-The application will be scored using the criteria outlined in the previous sections.
-Based on local agency interest and OCTA resource availability, a limited number of projects will be developed and implemented by OCTA.
+The application will be scored using the criteria outlined in the previous following sections.
+Based on local agency interest and OCTA resource availability, a limited number of projects can be developed and implemented by OCTA.